Published by The Business Continuity Institute

 – Throughout the work, the link is regularly made to information security, but without referring to the ISO 27K series.

-he book changes the mandatory character to “use what you need”
+– The BIA is still a 4-tuple, but the book changes the mandatory character to “use what you need”

-he BCI makes a distinction between crisis management and incident management.
+– The BCI makes a distinction between crisis management and incident management.

-saying that the choice is also important as a function of what one needs.
+– There is a better explanation for strategic, tactical and operational plans in times of crisis.
+However, without saying that the choice is also important as a function of what one needs.
 This piece remained sharply separated.

-he authors mean, such as the table with specific core competences and management skills that the BCM responsible needs, according to the 6 professional practices.
+– There are beautiful tables here and there with more explanation of what the authors mean, such as the table with specific core competences and management skills that the BCM responsible needs, according to the 6 professional practices.

 The book gives extensive attention to PP6: ‘Validation’.
 Practicing the operation of the BC program of the organization is very important as the cornerstone of the cycle to its restart.